We offer evidence-based psychotherapies for a number of adult concerns, including:

 - School and career difficulties

 - Confusion or concern about sexual identity or preferences

 - Recovery from significant loss

 - Transitioning to, or preparing for, a novel environment

-We provide counseling to individuals as well as couples experiencing mental health issues or dealing with the pressures at different stages of life.
+We provide treatment to individuals as well as couples experiencing mental health problems or dealing with pressures at different life stages.

 If you’re experiencing emotions and behaviors that you have not experienced before or that are out of character for you, we may be able to help.
 We specialize in treating mood disorders, such as anxiety and depression, but can also help with building resilience to stress, treating adult ADHD, post-traumatic stress disorder, and many other challenges you may encounter in life.
 We will work with you to perform an assessment and to work out a treatment plan that works for your life.

-Couples counseling and psychotherapy for relationship problems can be helpful for couples who engage in frequent conflict or unsatisfying communication patterns, have power or control struggles, experience betrayal, have sexual difficulties, have trouble maintaining relationships during life’s transitions, or who are experiencing other difficulties in their relationships.
-Our clinicians work with couples to work on relationships and work toward resolving problems in relationships.
-We offer counseling and therapy for married and non-married couples.
+Couples psychotherapy for relationship problems can be helpful for partners who engage in frequent conflict or unsatisfying communication patterns, have power or control struggles, experience betrayal, have sexual difficulties, have trouble maintaining relationships during life’s transitions, or who are experiencing other difficulties in their relationships.
+Our clinicians work with couples to move toward resolving problems in relationships.
+We offer therapy for married and non-married couples.